Jason Aldean: Charity work

-Jason has been an avid supporter of raising awareness for breast cancer research since 2004, after losing a dear friend to the disease.
-He has raised close to $4M for cancer research through donating a portion of each ticket sale, special merchandise, VIP meet & greets, a donate button on his website, and his annual Concert for the Cure, most of which he has contributed to Susan G. Komen for the Cure.
+Aldean has supported raising awareness for breast cancer research since 2004, after losing a close friend to the disease.
+He has raised close to $4 million for cancer research through donating a portion of each ticket sale, special merchandise, VIP meet and greets, a donate button on his website, and his annual Concert for the Cure, most of which he has contributed to Susan G. Komen for the Cure.